 In some areas there are dementia-friendly walking groups.
 These groups help people with dementia to continue walking in a safe environment with other people.

 If the person is on their own, sometimes even for short periods, they may walk about to try to look for a specific person.
 This may make them feel extremely anxious.
-If you are caring for a person with dementia, it can help if you write notes when you’re going out to remind them about where you are and when you will return.
+It can help to leave notes when you’re going out to remind them about where you are and when you will return.

-Try to put the notes where they will stay in place and where the person will see them, such as near the kettle or on the inside of the front door.
+Try to put the notes where they will stay in place and where the person will see them.
+This could be near the kettle or on the inside of the front door.
 You may find it helpful to write key information on a whiteboard.
 Make sure the person’s phone is nearby so that they can call instead of leaving home to try and find you.

-If a person with dementia might walk about because they feel lost.
-This can happen in unfamiliar surroundings, such as when moving house, attending a new day centre or move into a care home.
+A person with dementia might walk about because they feel lost.
+This can happen in unfamiliar surroundings, such as when moving house, attending a new day centre or moving into a care home.

-The person may need extra help from family, friends or care home staff to find their way around the new environment, but they may become less disorientated as the surroundings become more familiar to them.
+The person may need extra help from family, friends or care home staff to find their way around.
+As the surroundings become more familiar, they may become less disorientated.

 - Page last reviewed: